Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 This project marked the culmination of my Master's program in HCI.

-Ultimately, our group was extremely proud of the work we accomplished throughout our collaboration with Ren Inc. We loved the complexity of the research and the creative problem-solving required for the design phase.
+Ultimately, our group was extremely proud of the work we accomplished throughout our collaboration with Ren.
+We loved the complexity of the research and the creative problem-solving required for the design phase.
 Working with Ren further deepened my love for industries like fintech that require diligence and action for bringing innovation to life.
 Most importantly, I'm proud of the fact that our work was so well supported and received by the Ren team, that it's made its way on the Donor First platform's roadmap for 2026.

 Get in Touch!